This once historical place of spirituality

-When the prison was open, guards and inmates saw and heard paranormal entities from the former fort and army prisons, and perhaps a cranky negative Native American spirit as well, wanting to do damage.
+When the prison was open, guards and inmates saw and heard paranormal entities from the former fort and army prison, and perhaps a cranky negative Native American spirit as well, wanting to do damage.

 All the cell blocks and areas of the prison are haunted by former prisoners.

-Visitors and rangers have experienced cold spots, shadow figures, clear apparitions and experienced cell doors that slam shut all by themselves; probably by phantom guards still on duty.
+Visitors and rangers have experienced cold spots, shadow figures, clear apparitions and cell doors that slam shut all by themselves; probably by phantom guards still on duty.
 Shadows are seen walking on the catwalk in the service area behind the cells…

 Some escapees reached the outside by digging holes to this area and climbing out to the top of the building.
 Some were shot.
 Perhaps they re-stage their escape, trying to see where they went wrong.

 In the hospital ward, the apparition of Robert Stroud have been seen in his cell there.
 He enjoys walking through the wall, perhaps on his way to the library to work on his books.

 People feel cold spots in cells, and uneasy feelings due to the boatload of negative energy.

 People have been touched, grabbed by the back of the neck, with entities whispering disturbing things in their ears.

 Cells 11, 12, 13 and 14 D were the Hole Cells, and all are haunted by disturbed souls.